 Those women who adhered most to lifestyle recommendations had a 22% lower risk for breast cancer and a 52% lower risk for colorectal cancer, compared with women who did not closely follow guidance.

-The recommendations being followed were the American Cancer Society (ACS) guidelines on nutrition and physical activity, which have four central planks:
+The recommendations being followed were the American Cancer Society (ACS)

 - “Achieve and maintain a healthy weight throughout life”

 - “Eat a healthy diet, with an emphasis on plant foods”

 - “If you drink alcohol, limit your intake.”

 Dr. Thomson, professor of public health at the Mel and Enid Zuckerman College of Public Health at the University of Arizona in Tucson, says:

 “The message is simple and clear: If you want to reduce your risk for cancer, even later in life, eat a healthy diet, be active daily, avoid or limit alcohol, and don’t smoke.”

 “Our results support the ACS guidelines for cancer prevention,” Thomson adds, but she calls for more support for other factors that can reduce the risks further, “because diet and activity alone do not account for the majority of risk.”